Maryland’s new defensive coordinator is bringing a new scheme with him.

 “For the most part, we like to dictate,” Stewart said.
 “It’s a disciplined, physical, smart and fast [system].
 All those things should help us attack the quarterback, get tackles for loss and attack the ball.”

 Edsall and Stewart have never worked together, but they have a mutual acquaintance in Maryland director of football operations Fran Foley.
-Stewart was an assistant coach with the San Diego Chargers when Foley worked as the franchise’s director of pro scouting.
+Stewart was an assistant coach in San Diego when Foley worked as the franchise’s director of pro scouting.